 Couples (or anyone with a shared financial interest) can choose to buy a joint life insurance policy or two separate policies.
-Although a joint policy will be cheaper than two single policies, in the event of one partner dying, a joint policy will pay out and the policy will end.
+Although a joint policy could be cheaper than two single policies, in the event of one partner dying, a joint policy will pay out and the policy will end.
 With two separate policies, the remaining partner will still be covered.
 Read our guide on joint vs. separate life insurance policies to find out more.

 Smokers will usually pay more for life insurance than non-smokers.
 If you smoke you could save money on life insurance by giving up.
 Normally, you will be eligible for a cheaper life insurance policy once you have stopped smoking for a year.
 Other aspects of your lifestyle that could affect the cost of cover include drinking habits and weight.
 Our guide to unhealthy habits and life insurance explains more.

-The older you are the more you will have to pay for life insurance.
-As premiums are normally fixed for the length of the policy, you should take it out sooner rather than later to get the cheapest life cover.
+The older you are, the more you are likely to pay for life insurance.
+As premiums are normally fixed for the length of the policy, you should consider starting a policy sooner rather than later to get the cheapest life cover.
 However, it's not too late to get affordable cover if you're in your 50s or beyond.
 Our guide to life insurance over 50 has more information.

-Like all insurance you can find cheap life insurance quotes by shopping around.
+Like all types of insurance, the best way to find cheap life insurance quotes is often by shopping around.

 You must disclose your medical history fully, and if you don't, you risk having limited or no cover.
 Make sure you buy from a regulated company and read the terms and conditions and key facts documents.

 Life assurance remains in force for your whole life (as long as you keep up the monthly premiums).
-Even if you get a term policy lasting 10 years, there's no guarantee you will die, so you could be paying life insurance premiums for peace of mind.
+Even if you get a term policy lasting 10 years, there's no guarantee you will die within that term, so you could be paying life insurance premiums for peace of mind.

 The slight difference in the naming of life insurance and life assurance may suggest that it's simply a matter of preference in wording.

-Although many providers will still use the two terms interchangeably to mean the same thing, there is one small but key difference between life insurance and life assurance.
+Although many people use the two terms interchangeably to mean the same thing, there is one small but key difference between life insurance and life assurance.

-This usually relates to term life insurance plans – an insurance policy that runs out after a number of years if you don’t claim – but as mentioned previously, some providers will use life insurance to mean the same thing as life assurance, so check exactly what they mean.
+This usually relates to term life insurance plans – an insurance policy that runs for a pre-agreed term and only pays out if you die within that period – but as mentioned previously, some providers will use life insurance to mean the same thing as life assurance, so check exactly what they mean.

 In reality, life insurance should really only be related to an insurance policy set against a fixed period of time.

 Life assurance, on the other hand, is not exactly the same.
-Death is assured in any life, so the policy is designed to provide your family or next of kin with a lump sum to help meet their financial needs after you die, and this policy is guaranteed for life, for as long as you live or do not claim.
+Death is assured in any life, so the policy is designed to provide your family or next of kin with a lump sum to help meet their financial needs after you die, and this policy is guaranteed for life, for as long as you live (and continue to pay the premiums).

 In a nutshell: life assurance is for life and life insurance is for a period of time you agree with your insurer.